nikic/nikic.github.com/_posts/2015-05-05-Internal-value-representation-in-PHP-7-part-1.markdown

 allocated in one chunk, instead of storing pointers to separate zvals.
 As such zvals are now usually stored with one level of indirection less.
 What was previously a `zval*` is now a `zval`.

-When a zval is used in a new place, previously this meant copying a `zval*` and incrementing it's refcount.
+When a zval is used in a new place, previously this meant copying a `zval*` and incrementing its refcount.
 Now it means copying the contents of a `zval` (ignoring `u2`) instead and *maybe* incrementing the refcount of the value it points to, if said value uses refcounting.